unlight/asmt-javascript-questions/README.md

 - Recall last conflict/hard situation with client.
 How it was solved?
 What could be done better?
 - What is better delegate task or responsibilty?
 - Client said “This new feature should be done today?”, but you understand you’ll need a week to finish it.
 What will you do?
+- Imagine one of your colleagues has written some code that you don't agree with.
+What will you do?

 ### Agile Scrum Kanban
 - What is scrum methodology?